FluffyKas/pizza-kitchen/README.md

 This is a solution to the [Interactive rating component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/interactive-rating-component-koxpeBUmI).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

+I actually expanded upon it a bit.
+You could say this is a completely different project >.< I hope whoever designed the challenge will forgive me.

 ## Table of contents

 - [Overview](#overview)